Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Balanced lifestyle: sufficient sleep, stress management, exposure to natural light.

-• Physical exercise: Resistance training boosts testosterone and IGF-1.
+• Physical exercise: resistance training stimulates testosterone and IGF-1.

 • Targeted nutrition: sufficient intake of protein, quality fats and micronutrients (zinc, magnesium, vitamin D).